-Generally speaking, no. You continue to accrue sick leave if you are eligible to do so now, and you continue to accrue holiday and annual leave in accordance with the terms of any applicable collective bargaining agreements and/or City Rules and Regulations.
+Generally speaking, no. You continue to accrue sick leave if you are eligible to do so now, and you continue to accrue vacation time.
+Any other time or day accrual for which you are presently eligible also continues.
 Your insurance coverage also continues uninterrupted and unchanged, at current active rates.
-In addition, you may continue to participate in the City's Section 455 deferred compensation program.
+In addition, you may continue to participate in the City's/County's Section 457 deferred compensation program.
+Since you are still a member of the Fire Department, the law provides that you remain eligible to vote in any Pension Fund elections.
+You are also eligible to serve on the Board of Trustees.